 - Workers' compensation insurance in accordance with the provisions of the California Labor Code, adequate to protect New Pacific School from claims under Workers' Compensation Acts, which may arise from its operations; - General Liability, Comprehensive Bodily Injury, and Property Damage Liability for combined single limit coverage of not less than \$2,000,000 for each occurrence.
-The policy will be endorsed to name FCUSD as an additional insured.
+The policy will be endorsed to name YCUSD as an additional insured.

-(These amounts may be altered upon recommendations of the insurer as required by agreement between the FCUSD and PCI.)
+(These amounts may be altered upon recommendations of the insurer as required by agreement between the YCUSD and PCI.)

 PCI maintains adequate property and liability insurance for New Pacific School.
-Types and amounts are agreed upon in an operational agreement between FCUSD and PCI.
-Proof of insurance will be provided to FCUSD upon request.
-Please see Appendix 11 for a Certificate of Liability Insurance.
+Types and amounts are agreed upon in an operational agreement between YCUSD and PCI.
+Proof of insurance will be provided to YCUSD upon request.